What Is VAR in Soccer?

 It almost eliminates heartbreaking outcomes that are determined by human error.

-Does it take away the flow from the game?
+Does it take away the flow of the game?
 A little.
 Does it make the calls more fair?
 Yes.